EvanDaley/big-o-notation/README.md

 The only thing you really need to remember about this one is that it applies to divide and conquer algorithms.
 Anything like binary search that cuts the results in half each time.

+Use case: Binary search, Divide and conquer, most recursive algorithms,

 ## Final Notes
 Thats pretty much it.
 Being comfortable with those 3 should cover you in like 99% of interview questions.